Pain in Parkinson’s Disease

 People with Parkinson's disease are currently being evaluated using pain sensitivity and modulation tests, and neuropsychiatric questionnaires.
 To compare results and try to understand what is specific to Parkinson's disease and what is specific to chronic pain, participants with chronic pain but without Parkinson’s Disease and healthy participants are also in recruitment.

-Insterested in participating in this project?
+Insterested in participating in our projects?
 Click here for more information.